-- 1) When the state demonstration is: - a.
-Long-standing, non-complex, unchanged, or - b.
-Has previously been rigorously evaluated and found to be successful, or - c.
-Could now be considered standard Medicaid policy (CMS published regulations or guidance) - 2) When the demonstration is also considered successful without issues or concerns that would require more regular reporting, such as: - a.
-Operating smoothly without administrative changes; and - b.
-No or minimal appeals and grievances; and - c.
+- 1. When the demonstration is: - a.
+Non-complex, unchanged, or has previously been rigorously evaluated and found to be successful; or - b.
+Could now be considered standard Medicaid policy (CMS published regulations or guidance).

+- 2. When the demonstration is also considered successful without issues or concerns that would require more regular reporting, such as: - a.
+Operating smoothly without administrative changes; - b.
+No or minimal appeals and grievances; - c.
 No state issues with CMS-64 reporting or budget neutrality; and - d.
-No Corrective Action Plans (CAP) for the demonstration.
+No Corrective Action Plans for the demonstration.